WilleLX1/RubyRAT/README.md

 # RubyRAT
-A remote access trojan in python that uses discord bot as a C2
+RubyRAT is a remote access trojan developed in Python, designed to utilize a Discord bot as a Command and Control (C2) server.
+This tool allows you to remotely manage and control systems that have the RubyRAT bot installed.

-# Warning:-
+## Disclaimer and Warning
-    Use this tool Only for Educational Purpose And I will Not be Responsible For ur cruel act.
+**Warning:** This tool is intended for educational purposes only.
+Unauthorized use of RubyRAT for malicious activities is strictly prohibited.
+The developer will not be held responsible for any misuse of the tool.

-# Note:
+## Note
-      This project may not be fully stable as it is a work in progress.
+Please be aware that this project is currently under development, and its stability may vary as it continues to evolve.

 # Setup Step-By-Step